OpenACalendar/OpenACalendar-Documentation/en/developers/core/webapi1.event.show.md

 ## End points for JSON

+In Multi Site mode, this end point is accesed on the Site pages:

   *  /api1/event/{slug}/info.json

 Slug should be the number only eg /group/1-the-best should become 1.

 ## End points for JSONP

+In Multi Site mode, this end point is accesed on the Site pages:

   *  /api1/event/{slug}/info.jsonp